shimaore/esl/src/esl.coffee.md

 The callback will receive a FreeSwitchResponse object.

     exports.server = (handler) ->
+      if not handler?
+        throw new Error "server handler is required"

       server = new FreeSwitchServer (call) ->
         Unique_ID = 'Unique-ID'
         call.sequence [